 Just as a high moisture diet can stimulate movement in the gut, encouraging water intake can have the same effect.
 Always have a freshly topped-up bowl of water available.
 Some dogs are more likely to drink if they have multiple bowls available in different locations.

-You can add a cooled plain chicken or beef broth to one of their water bowls for an extra treat.
+You can add a cooled plain chicken or beef broth to one of their water bowls for an extra treat, but be sure it .
 However, keep in mind that broth can have up to 86 calories per cup, so ensure to fit this around a healthy treat allowance.
+Further, many commercial meat broths include onions or garlics, so be sure to check the ingredients before serving.

 A good run or heavy session playing fetch might be just the ticket for getting bowels to pass.
 Exercise is known to help encourage pooping.
 Even simply spending more time outdoors can be a good reminder for our dogs to try to get on with their poop schedule.